flutter/website/src/content/get-started/fwe/layout.md

   );
 }
 ```
+",
+image:"fwe/row_xl.png"
+caption: "This figure shows a row width with three children."

+%}

 Each child of `Row` or `Column` can be rows and columns themselves, combining to make a complex layout.
 For example, you
 could add labels to each of the images in the example above using Columns.